 Sometimes you want to wait on a condition involving multiple async values.
-This can be achieved without resorting to polling by employing the compose_values() context manager.
+This can be achieved without resorting to polling by employing the compose\values() context manager.

-with trio_util.compose_values(transform=None, value_map) as composed Context manager providing a composite of multiple AsyncValues compose_values() expects named AsyncValue instances to be provided as keyword arguments.
-The attributes of the composite value will correspond to the given names.
+''' with trio_util.compose_values(, transform=None, value_map) as composed Context manager providing a composite of multiple AsyncValues '''